cLineman/Rental-Property-Prediction-Model/README.md

 ### Data Interpretation and Analysis
 ***
+I started the process by cleaning a data set I found on kaggle.
+I then ran some visulaizations to get an understanding of the data and see if there are any biases I should understand before working with the models.

-I preformed two prediction models with the point of focus being price.
-In doing this I used feature engineering to help increase the acracy of the models.
-I made multiple visualizations to get a more general understanding of the data and how the data could affect my models.
+I then preformed two prediction models (Decision Tree and XGBoost) with the point of focus being price.
+In doing this I used feature engineering to help increase the accuracy of the models.

 ### Findings and Recommendations
 ***